aws-samples/aws-marketplace-serverless-saas-integration/README.md

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * Node.js - [Install Node.js 10](https://nodejs.org/en/), including the NPM package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)
+* Email verification - [Verify an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html): This document gives step by step instructions to verify email address that will be used as your SELLERSESVERIFIEDEMAILADDRESS address later)

 To build and deploy your application for the first time, run the following in your shell: